CX Loyal Hero

 Adapting to Digitalization

-E-commerce sales have skyrocketed in the last year.
-According to the U.S. Census Bureau, consumers spent $211.5 billion online during the second quarter of 2020, a sharp increase from the first quarter of 31.8%.
-In fact, e-commerce had the same amount of growth in three months that previously would have taken 10 years, McKinsey says.
+E-commerce sales have skyrocketed in the last three years.
+According to the US Census Bureau, consumers spent $211.5 billion online during the second quarter of 2020, a sharp increase from the first quarter of 31.8%.
+McKinsey says that E-commerce had the same growth in three months, which would have taken 10 years.
 This has caused unprecedented strains on many facets of business.

 At the same time, consumer expectations for service changed.
 To meet safety concerns, businesses began offering no-contact pick-up or delivery.
-As a result, today's customer journey is sharply different from what it was prior to the pandemic.
+As a result, today’s customer journey is sharply different from what it was before the pandemic, as many of these service offerings have been maintained, and what was once seen as a benefit of buying from a small or local business is available at major retailers.

 Cybersecurity is also a concern.
-Protecting customer data and ensuring trust should also be at the forefront of the focus on building a better experience.
+Protecting customer data and ensuring trust should also be at the forefront of the focus on building a better experience, regardless of whether you’re running a large or small business.
+Recent cyberattacks in Las Vegas show how crucial cybersecurity can be to a brand’s reputation and operations.

 Will People Really Keep Shopping Differently? >